 Step 5: Build and break

-The fastest path to expertise is building LLM applications and then trying to break them.
+A strong path to practical skill is building LLM applications and then trying to break them.
 Deploy a simple RAG chatbot, add tool calling, implement defenses - then attack your own system.
-This dual perspective (builder + attacker) is what makes great AI security professionals.
-Every vulnerability you discover in your own system teaches you something papers can't.
+This builder-and-attacker perspective reveals implementation details and failure modes that complement what papers teach.